ergo-log.com

 That’s why many users take creatyl just before training and notice the effects immediately.
 It apparently helps them to manage that one extra rep. But if you believe the American chemists’ publication, you’d put this down to the placebo effect.

 The Americans mixed creatine ethyl ester with water in test tubes and used NMR technology to observe what happened to the molecule, for an hour.
 Although there were no esterases present in their test tubes, the molecule converted spontaneously, not into creatine but into creatinine [see the bottom structural formula on this page].
 Creatinine is not active in muscles.
-[Although Russian sports scientists came to a different conclusion in the 1980s, but that’s a different story.]
+Russian sports scientists came to a different conclusion in the 1980s, but that's a different story.

 Creatine ethyl ester converts into creatine more easily at a lower pH.
 At a pH of 5.5 there was as much creatinine and creatyl present in the solution.
 The researchers only found small quantities of creatine.